skybet/fdctl/README.md

 :warning: **This has been made public but it is still very dirty and hacky.
 I promise I'll tidy it up soon**

 # fdctl
-Handy wrapper for managing firedrills within Core
+Handy Go app for managing firedrills within Core

 ## What is the point of this?